- What are some of the services Rutgers offers?

 Do I have to use all of my accommodations in every class?

-Some accommodations may not be appropriate for all classes.
+No, students may choose to utilize their accommodations differently depending on the various requirements and components of a specific course.
 For example, if you have been approved to use a blank sheet of paper as a placeholder on multiple choice exams, and the instructor gives only essay exams, then the accommodation is irrelevant.
+The choice and responsibility to ask for accommodations is up to the student.

-If you choose, however, not to use an accommodation in a given class, then you will not be given the opportunity to retake an exam or to make-up an assignment with accommodations at a later date.
+If a student chooses not to use an accommodation in a given class, then that student will not be given the opportunity to retake an exam or to make-up an assignment with accommodations at a later date.
+Remember, accommodations are not designed to be retroactive.
+Students must ask for accommodations utilizing the University procedures in order to receive them for each of their courses.

 Can I request an accommodation directly from my professor, before I have been approved for accommodations?